Is Your Top Performer Really the Best Fit for a Foreign Placement?

 Expatriate assignments can be extremely costly, often up to three times what an employee would earn back home.
 On top of the financial cost of placement and training, choosing the wrong person for a key foreign position can do significant damage to relationships with clients and foreign staff.
 Let’s say your manager was the first American the Japanese employees have ever worked with, and she left after two months because she couldn’t adjust to the cultural shift.
 When you send a replacement, how do you think your Japanese staff will receive the next person in that role?

-At the end of the day, you want to make sure that your candidate is the right one for the role, the culture, and the experience of living abroad — expat selection should be proactive, not reactive.
+At the end of the day, you want to make sure that your candidate is the right one for the role, the culture, and the experience of living abroad.
+An expat selection process should be proactive, not reactive.

 How Do I Choose the Right Person for an Overseas Position?